-(1) that such television broadcasting facilities will be used only for educational purposes.

-(b) The total amount of grants under this part for the construction of educational television broadcasting facilities to be situated in any State shall not exceed \$1,000,000.

-(c) In order to assure proper coordination of construction of educational television broadcasting facilities within each State which has established a State educational television agency, each applicant for a grant under this section for a project for construction of such facilities in such State, other than such agency, shall notify such agency of each application for such a grant which is submitted by it to the Secretary, and the Secretary shall advise such agency with respect to the disposition of each such application.

-(d) The Secretary shall base his determinations of whether to approve applications for grants under this section and the amount of such grants on criteria set forth in regulations and designed to achieve (1) prompt and effective use of all educational television channels remaining available, (2) equitable geographical distribution of educational television broadcasting facilities which will serve the greatest number of persons and serve them in as many areas as possible, and which are adaptable to the broadest educational uses.

-(e) Upon approving any application under this section with respect to any project, the Secretary shall make a grant to the applicant in the amount determined by him, but not exceeding (1) 50 per centum of the amount which he determines to be the reasonable and necessary cost of such project, plus (2) 25 per centum of the amount determines to be the reasonable and necessary cost of such project, plus (2) 25 per centum of the amount which he determines to be the reasonable and necessary cost of such project, and (B) not more than 15 percentum of any grant made under this section with respect to any project may not exceed 75 per centum of section-

-(1) the applicant or other owner of such facilities ceases to be an agency, officer, institution, foundation, corporation, or association described in subsection (a) (1), or (2) such facilities cease to be used for educational television purposes (unless the Secretary determines, in accordance with regulations, that there is good cause for releasing the applicant or other owner from the obligation so to do), the United States shall be entitled to recover from the applicant or other owner of such facilities the amount bearing the same ratio to the then value (as determined by agreement of the parties or by action brought in the United States district court for the district in which such facilities are situated) of such facilities, as the amount of the Federal participation bore to the cost of construction of such facilities.
+(4) that such television broadcasting facilities will be used only for educational purposes. (b) The total amount of grants under this part for the construction of educational television broadcasting facilities to be situated in any State shall not exceed \$1,000,000. (c) In order to assure proper coordination of construction of educational television broadcasting facilities to be situated in any State shall not exceed \$1,000,000. (c) In order to assure proper coordination of construction of educational television agency, each applicant for a grant under this section for a project for construction of such facilities in such State, other than such agency, shall notify such agency of each application for such a grant which is submitted by it to the Secretary, and the Secretary shall davise such agency with respect to the disposition of educational television for grants under this section of educational television and designed to achieve (1) prompt and effective use of all educational television channels and easing facilities which will serve the greatest number of persons and serve them in as many areas as possible, and which are edaptical in under this section with respect to any project, the Secretary shall make a grant to the application in the amount determines to be the reasonable and necessary cost of such prove of such application is grant which are edaptical in the amount determines to be the reasonable and necessary cost of such project, plus (2) Se per centum of the amount determines to be the reasonable and necessary cost of such is section which he determines by the daving facilities to and not exceed any project in the agencies of such project, plus (2) Se per centum of the amount determines to be the reasonable and necessary cost of such project, plus (2) Se per centum of the amount determines to be the reasonable and necessary cost of such project, plus (2) Se per centum of the agencin whic section- (1) the applicant or other owner of such facilities ceases to be an agency, offloer, institution, foundation, corporation, or association described in subsection (a) (1), or (2) such facilities cease to be used for educational television purposes (unless the Secretary determines, in accordance with regulations, that there is good cause for releasing the applicant or other owner from the obligation so to do). the United States shall be entitled to recover from the applicant or other owner of such facilities the amount bearing the same ratio to the then value (as determined by agreement of the parties or by action brought in the United States district court for the district in which such facilities are sluated) of such facilities, as the amount of the Federal participa-tion bore to the cost of construction of such facilities.